adntob/CiscoHackathon2019/README.md

 Note that you can turn on remote debugging.
 This lets you use Chrome's dev console on your laptop to view and manipulate the web app on the video device.

 Config:

 * Set `xConfig WebEngine RemoteDebugging: On`
 * Open `10.47.90.231:9222` in Chrome on your laptop (replace ip)

-For full information on what the web engine supports, see the developer guide.
-TODO link
+Links:

+* Web engine developer guide - http://custom-collab.cisco.com/roomos-webengine-devguide.pdf

 ## Design guidelines and assets